Table of Contents

 Social and environmental changes

-Some significant trends and occurrences happened to this generation as they were (are) coming of age.
-The pandemic created significant concerns that exposed them to global lifestyle changes related to public health and safety, where even going out in public represented a substantial risk to their well-being.
-The associated impacts on job and financial security, supply chains (e.g., shortages of food and personal products), and even early access to medical solutions (vaccinations) created a sense of helplessness and mistrust in their previously automatic world.
+Some significant trends and occurrences occurred during this generation's coming of age.
+The pandemic raised significant concerns about global lifestyle changes affecting public health and safety, with even going out in public posing a substantial risk to their well-being.
+The associated impacts on job and financial security, supply chains (e.g., food and personal product shortages), and even early access to medical solutions (e.g., vaccinations) created a sense of helplessness and mistrust in their previously automatic world.

-The rise of political conservatism and the preponderance of misinformation in their most valued sources of insight (social and traditional media) conflicts with Gen Z’s passion for social equity and environmental sustainability.
-Being focused on collaborative contributions and the common good, their world was quickly moving away from their more positive views about the value of social diversity that brings interesting perspectives and solutions to many of society’s challenges.
+The rise of political conservatism and the preponderance of misinformation in their most valued sources of insight (social and traditional media) conflict with Gen Z’s passion for social equity and environmental sustainability.
+Focused on collaborative contributions and the common good, they saw their world quickly moving away from their more positive views on the value of social diversity, which brings interesting perspectives and solutions to many of society’s challenges.

 Remote education during the pandemic

-Having their school lives disrupted by stay-at-home mandates substantially and negatively impacted student skill development, which has yet to be recovered.
-As the Federal Reserve Bank of Richmond reported, the mix of virtual and hybrid learning led to a loss of 6 months' worth of expected educational gains in math, with more minor but similar losses in English language skills.
+Having their school lives disrupted by stay-at-home mandates substantially and negatively affected students' skill development, which has yet to recover.
+As the Federal Reserve Bank of Richmond reported, the mix of virtual and hybrid learning led to a loss of 6 months' expected educational gains in math, with smaller but similar losses in English language skills.
 These findings were consistent across the globe and grade levels.
-The impact was also seen in developing social and collaborative skills where students “attended” classes online with limited direct teacher oversight and continual, face-to-face peer interactions.
+The impact was also seen in the development of social and collaborative skills, where students “attended” classes online with limited direct teacher oversight and continual face-to-face peer interactions.
 This, in particular, has been blamed for some shortcomings observed in recent Gen Z hires.

 Coming of age during financial market instability

-Coming into adulthood during times of high inflation, financial market instabilities, increasing consumer prices, cost of housing (rental and purchase), and the ever-escalating costs of education have taken a toll on Gen Z’s faith and perspective in their ability to earn a good living.
+Coming into adulthood during times of financial market instability, rising consumer prices, and the ever-escalating costs of housing (rental and purchase) and education have taken a toll on Gen Z’s faith in their ability to earn a good living.
 Similar to what Baby Boomers experienced in the 1970s-1980s with high inflation and borrowing rates, personal financial concerns have stressed this generation of workers.
-Keep in mind that Gen Zs were raised in the shadows of the Dot-com bust, the global financial crisis of 2008, the pandemic-related employment and economic issues, and the recent inflationary increases.
+Keep in mind that Gen Zs were raised in the shadows of the Dot-com bust, the global financial crisis of 2008, pandemic-related employment and economic issues, and recent inflation.

 What makes managing Gen Z workers different

-Because of the influences previously described, Gen Z workers have unique characteristics and behavioral styles that employers should know.
+Because of the influences described earlier, Gen Z workers have distinct characteristics and behavioral styles that employers should understand.
 Some of these may be a source of annoyance to managers and leaders from prior generations.
 However, remember that each successive generation brings strengths and differences that, when harnessed, can lead to more significant innovation and success.
 Such is the role of the leader.

 1. Lack of trust